-Keep the computer or gadgets in the common area like the living room – so the younger kids won’t be alone and you can supervise their usage as necessary.
+Keep computers or gadgets in common areas like the living room – so you can supervise their usage as necessary.
 Although restricting the devices to the common area is a good idea, it may not work for every family.
-It will be increasingly tougher when the kids get their own devices, and it is virtually impossible for parents to look over their children’s shoulders 24/7.
-It is hence imperative that such rules are established from the beginning so that the kids understand and agree to the rules.
+It’ll be increasingly tougher when kids get their own devices, and virtually impossible for parents to watch their children 24/7.
+It’s hence imperative that rules are established from the beginning so that the kids understand and agree to the rules.

 Be a role model.
 Sounds easy?
 It actually takes a little more effort than we think.

 If we want our kids to keep device use to a minimum, especially during meal times or family time, we better make sure we are doing the same when we are with them.
 No checking on work emails or sneakily browsing through Facebook feeds.

 Guide the young minds on proper and responsible usage.
 Take good time to talk to the kids about how and how not to behave online, and how not to act towards others in ways they don’t want to be treated.
 For instance, a true friend would not post hurtful or fake comments about another friend.
 How would they feel if they found out that a friend had posted hurtful words about them?
 Similarly, that’s what their friend will feel if they are the ones posting that hurtful comment or image.

 The topic about media representations of sex, relationships and gender roles has been talked about at length in recent years.
 But it’s not commonly discussed between parents and kids.
 The media also inevitably fostered unhealthy cultures such as “sex sells”, “thin is beauty”, “men are more successful than women”.
 These statements do not hold up in the 21st Century, and we ought to teach our kids to proactively question the messages’ accuracy and intent.